Martin-Laclaustra/CronAlarms/README.md

 - enable(ID);  -  enable the alarm
 - getTriggeredAlarmId();   -  returns the currently triggered  alarm id, only valid in an alarm callback

+- globalUpdateNextTrigger(), globalenable(), and globaldisable() - can be used to temporarily suspend activity during timesetting or time zone change

 FAQ
 ---
 _Q: What hardware and software is needed to use this library?_